passalini/desafio-programacao-1/README.md

 # How to run
 First you need to check and install the core dependences:
+  - redis
   - postgresql
   - ruby 2.5.1
   - bunbler

 After that you need to install the project dependences and create the db:

-`bundle install && rails db:create db:migrate`
+`bundle install && rails db:setup`

+and run the sidekiq service:

+`sidekiq -d -L log/sidekiq.log -e development`

 If you want to use the Facebook login you need to run the server with ID and SECRET: